Downtown Core

 Tall Neighbours

 Since the mid-2000’s, Toronto has seen more high-rise development than any city in North America, repeatedly topping lists like RLB’s Crane Index, which recorded a staggering 238 construction cranes in Toronto during Q1 of 2023.
-There are currently more than 100 high-rises under construction and an additional 300 proposed or approved across the city.
+There are currently close to 100 high-rises under construction and an additional 300 proposed or approved across the city.
 With third highest number of skyscrapers in North America, Toronto is soon expected to overtake Chicago, which currently ranks second behind New York City.

 Skyscraper City